Israel025/alx-system_engineering-devops/0x00-shell_basics/README.md

-    Files and directories starting with a dot (.) are listed The listing is alpha ordered, except for the directories . and .. which are listed at the very beginning Only digits and letters are used to sort; Digits come first The listing ends with a new line
+    Files and directories starting with a dot (.) are listed The listing is alpha ordered, except for the directories . and .. which are listed at the very beginning Only digits and letters are used to sort; Digits come first The listing ends with a new line.

+** The school.mgc script can be used with the command file to detect School data files.

 ~
 ~